MercyArik/LITA_CLASS_DOC/README.md

 ### Data Analysis
 Used Pivot tables and bar charts to visualize the distribution of sales across regions.
-The following is some basic lines of code or queries or even some of the DAX expressions used during analysis;
+The following is some basic lines of code and queries employed to successfully carry out the analysis;

 ```Excel
 =IF(J2<=20,"low",IF(J2<=50,"medium","HIGH"))